Predictive Maintenance Software

 Frequently asked questions

-A predictive maintenance model for a single equipment type -- covering anomaly detection, a basic remaining useful life estimate, CMMS work order integration, and a monitoring dashboard -- typically runs $30,000 to $80,000.
-A multi-asset platform covering multiple equipment types, multiple failure modes per asset, and integration with a full CMMS workflow ranges from $80,000 to $200,000.
+We usually start small and expand.
+A first model for a single equipment type, covering anomaly detection, a basic remaining useful life estimate, CMMS work order integration, and a monitoring dashboard, starts around $30,000 to $80,000.
+As you extend coverage, a multi-asset platform spanning multiple equipment types, multiple failure modes per asset, and a full CMMS workflow grows to $80,000 to $200,000.
 We provide a fixed-cost quote after a data and equipment audit where we assess your sensor coverage and failure history.

 Work with us